S3 method for class 'cpr_bs'

 keep_fit

 (logical, default value is TRUE).
 If TRUE the regression model fit is retained and returned in as the fit element.
-If FALSE the fit element with be NA.
+If FALSE the fit element will be NA.

 check_rank